SamJCKnox/P3_Tennis_Submission/README.md

 The aim of this task was to solve the tennis environment using multiple agent reinforcement learning methods.

 ## The Environment
-The environment has a state space of 8, including positions and velocities of the ball and racket, and an action space of 2 continuous action, including moving forward and backward, and up and down.
-The environment is considered solved when the average score is greater than 0.5 for 100 episodes.
+The environment has a state space of 8, including positions and velocities of the ball and racket.
+The environment returns a stack of 3 states, hence the input of the networks are of size 24.
+The action space is 2 continuous action, including moving forward and backward, and up and down.
+The environment is considered solved when the average score is greater than 0.5 for 100 episodes, however, this is still no where near optimal play, so in the notebook, the average score is set to 1 for 100 episodes.

 ## Getting Started